-The Student Government Association represents the student body to the Trustees, administration, faculty, and staff of the college through a democratic form of student government.
+The Student Government Association represents the student body to the Board of Trustees, administration, faculty, and staff of the college through a democratic form of student government.
 Student Government is comprised of an Executive Council, Class Councils, and a Commuter Council.
 The SGA fosters school spirit by encouraging extracurricular activities and supporting campus chartered clubs, organizations, and ministries.

 Extracurricular activities provided by the SGA include intramurals, concerts, game shows, and other exciting activities.

-STUDENT MINISTRIES AND ORGANIZATIONS
+STUDENT CLUBS AND ORGANIZATIONS

 The SGA supports the creation of ministries, clubs, and organizations to serve the needs and interests of the students.
 Academic clubs including the Shrader Club, Student Association of Social Workers, and Honors Society are available to students through SGA.
+Campus organizations include Black Student Union and International Student Organization.
 More information including the full list of clubs and organizations is available on the ENC events portal at http://enc.presence.io.